Giselle Norman

 Giselle Isabella P. Norman is an English fashion model.

+In December 2024, Models.com added Norman to their 'Money List', saying that she had "attracted top-tier commercial clients and secured lucrative, long-term endorsement deals."

 Early life

 Norman is the oldest of four girls.
 She grew up in Petworth, West Sussex.

 Career

 After struggling academically, Norman decided to drop out of Bryanston School and model full time.
 She was discovered by Storm Management at a restaurant.
 She debuted as an exclusive at JW Anderson's A/W 2018 show, selected by casting director Ashley Brokaw to open the show.
 She walked for Dior, Chloé, Paco Rabanne, Loewe, Miu Miu, Sonia Rykiel, Valentino, and Louis Vuitton.
 In the A/W 2019 season, she walked in 38 shows for brands including Chanel, Fendi, Versace, Stella McCartney, Michael Kors, Lanvin, and Victoria Beckham.
 Norman has appeared in American Vogue, Vogue Italia, Vogue Japan, British Vogue, WSJ, Dazed, and i-D.